CURRICULUM

 • qualities of sensitivity and imagination

 We believe that young children learn through their play.
+We have curriculum aims that we support all children to work towards during their time here.
 We provide a stimulating environment which enables children to explore, develop and learn at their own pace.
 We, as experienced and trained staff, provide support and intervention to further their learning and skills.
-We follow their interests as well as introducing new experiences and topics, following the Early Years Foundation Stage curriculum.
-Our learning environment includes indoor and outdoor activities throughout the year.

 Self-Regulation